EdColeman/vuejs_getting_started/README.md

 ## Motivation

 Document the steps I am taking to learn javascript development.
-I am relatively new to javascript and this im my journey Everything here should be considered as my development journal and nothing more.
+I am relatively new to javascript and this my journey Everything here should be considered as my development journal and nothing more.
 Specifically, please do not take anything here as being a best practice or a step-by-step guide.